 - 1. Admission to the Graduate School. - 2.
-An undergraduate GPA of 3.00.
-Grade point averages between 2.80 and 2.99 may be considered for "provisional" admission; if accepted, students must earn a minimum GPA of 3.00 with no grade less than a "B" during the first (9) hours completed. - A letter of application to the School of Education.
-The letter should specify intended area of counseling emphasis and how an advanced degree in counseling will advance the student's career. - Students wishing to pursue a Master of Education in School Guidance must submit written documentation of a minimum of three (3) years teaching experience in the United States. - 5.
-The submission of three letters of recommendation attesting to the applicant's ability to succeed in graduate school.
-Two of the three letters may be professional references; the third may be a personal reference. - 6.
-An admission interview with the Counseling Program Coordinator. - 7.
-The successful completion of COUN 501 Professional Orientation in Counseling Skills and Issues with a grade of "B" or higher.
+An undergraduate GPA of 3.00. - 3.
+A letter of application specifying degree program to the College of Education and Technology along with a detailed essay.
+The essay should specify motivation for becoming a counselor, professional goals, assessment of students' personal assets and liabilities, and life experiences that might be useful in their work as counselors. - 4.
+The submission of three letters of recommendation attesting to the applicant's motivation and ability to succeed in a graduate counseling program.
+Two of the three letters may be professional references; the third may be a personal reference. - 5 An admission interview with the Counseling Program Coordinator. - 6.
+The successful completion of COUN 501 Professional Orientation in Counseling with a grade of "B" or higher.

-Note: When students do not meet the preceding requirements and are denied admission, a written letter of appeal may be submitted to the Education Graduate Coordinator, School of Education, ENMU Station 25, 1500 S. Ave.
+Note: When students do not meet the preceding requirements and are denied admission, a written letter of appeal may be submitted to the Graduate Admissions and Retention Committee, College of Education and Technology, ENMU Station 25, 1500 S. Ave.
 K, Portales, NM 88130.

-Admission to the School of Education Counseling Program does not guarantee successful completion of the graduate program.
-Inquiries along with correspondence, including letters of application and recommendation should be sent to the Graduate Coordinator, College of Education, ENMU Station 25, 1500 S. Ave.
+Admission to the Counseling Program does not guarantee successful completion of the graduate program.
+Inquiries along with correspondence, including letters of application and recommendation should be sent to the Counseling Program Coordinator, College of Education and Technology, ENMU Station 25, 1500 S. Ave.
 K, Portales, NM 88130.